Domestication of the horse: Methods of domestication

-Driving versus riding

-A difficult question is if domesticated horses were first ridden or driven.
-While the most unequivocal evidence shows horses first being used to pull chariots in warfare, there is strong, though indirect, evidence for riding occurring first, particularly by the Botai.
-Bit wear may correlate to riding, though, as the modern hackamore demonstrates, horses can be ridden without a bit by using rope and other evanescent materials to make equipment that fastens around the nose.
-So the absence of unequivocal evidence of early riding in the record does not settle the question.

-Thus, on one hand, logic suggests that horses would have been ridden long before they were driven.
-But it is also far more difficult to gather evidence of this, as the materials required for riding—simple hackamores or blankets—would not survive as artifacts, and other than tooth wear from a bit, the skeletal changes in an animal that was ridden would not necessarily be particularly noticeable.
-Direct evidence of horses being driven is much stronger.

 Horses in historic warfare

 While riding may have been practiced during the 4th and 3rd millennia BCE, and the disappearance of "Old European" settlements may be related to attacks by horseback-mounted warriors, the clearest influence by horses on ancient warfare was by pulling chariots, introduced around 2000 BCE.

 Horses in the Bronze Age were relatively small by modern standards, which led some theorists to believe the ancient horses were too small to be ridden and so must have been used for driving.
 Herodotus' description of the Sigynnae, a steppe people who bred horses too small to ride but extremely efficient at drawing chariots, illustrates this stage.
 However, as horses remained generally smaller than modern equines well into the Middle Ages, this theory is highly questionable.

 The Iron Age in Mesopotamia saw the rise of mounted cavalry as a tool of war, as evidenced by the notable successes of mounted archer tactics used by various invading eurasian nomads such as the Parthians.
 Over time, the chariot gradually became obsolete.